TianyunYoung/Model-Fingerprint/README.md

 [demo.ipynb](demo.ipynb)

 In this demo, we provide some model verification results produced by our model fingerprint extractor.
-The fingerprint extractor is solely trained on synthetic models, without having been trained by images from real-world generative models.
+The fingerprint extractor is solely trained on synthetic models, without having been trained by images from tested real-world generative models.

 Some of the cases are shown below.